Abdo-Rabea/react-projects-hub/10-react-quiz/README.md

     - Simulating a backend by serving quiz questions from a local JSON file.
     - Practicing API requests and data fetching in React.
     - Building apps with a real-world client–server workflow without needing an actual backend.
+3. Context ap:
+	- using context API to cast some states globally and avoid prop. drilling problem
 ---
 ## Tech Stack
 - **React** (`useReducer`, `useEffect`)